strimzi/strimzi-kafka-operator/HACKING.md

         docker login -u myproject -p `oc whoami -t` 172.30.1.1:5000

-   `172.30.1.1:5000` happens to be the IP and port of the docker registry running in the cluster (see `oc get svc -n default`).
+   `172.30.1.1:5000` happens to be the IP and port of the Docker registry running in the cluster (see `oc get svc -n default`).

-3. Now run `make` to push the development images to that docker repo:
+3. Now run `make` to push the development images to that Docker repo:

         DOCKER_REGISTRY=172.30.1.1:5000 DOCKER_ORG=myproject make all

-4. Finally, when creating the new app from the template you need to specify the Docker repo, otherwise OpenShift will still try to pull the image from dockerhub:
+4. Finally, when creating the new app from the template you need to specify the Docker repo, otherwise OpenShift will still try to pull the image from docker.io:

         oc new-app barnabas -p IMAGE_REPO_NAME=172.30.1.1:5000/myproject